 This is not a requirement.
 However, many of our teachers are or have been certified by the state.
 Teachers are required to have a four-year degree.
+Over 35% of the faculty have earned advanced degrees.
 They are also required to achieve certification through an approved classical certification program developed by the school.
 Regent seeks teachers who: (1) are gifted by God to teach (2) are called by God to be at Regent (3) are individuals that love children and (4) are individuals that consider themselves to be lifetime learners.

 13. What is the current enrollment?

 Regent began its first year with 61 students in Pre-K through Class 3 (third grade).
 Current enrollment stands at 537 through 12th grade, representing approximately 280 families.